 How it affects flavor: It doesn’t!
 The quantities of leached metal are so miniscule that they won’t have any effect on the food’s flavor.

 How it affects cookware: For the most part, metal leaching and general corrosion from exposure to acidic ingredients will not significantly affect stainless steel cookware.
-Salt pitting, however, is a different story, and is why we choose to use 316Ti to strengthen the cooking surface of our cookware.
+Salt pitting, however, is a different story, and is why we choose to use 316Ti in our Titanium Series to strengthen the cooking surface of our cookware.

 The Bottom Line